 The symptoms vary depending on the severity of the injury.
 Beware not all cases of concussion result in a loss of consciousness.

-In order to perform proper concussion protocol, it’s important to know the symptoms a person may experience.
-Here are some warning signs to watch out for:
+In order to perform proper concussion protocol, it’s important to know the symptoms you may experience yourself:

 - Memory loss or problems

 - Sensitivity to light or noise